iDigitalFlame/ThunderStorm/docs/Quickstart.md

 ./bin/cirrus -b localhost:7777 -p supersecret
 ```

-This will launch Cirrus and bind the control address to port tcp/7777 on the local
+This will launch Cirrus and bind the control address to port 7777/tcp on the local
 address.
 If you would like to change it, it takes the "host:port" format.

-The "-p supersecret" argument is specifying the authentication password that Doppler
+The `-p supersecret` argument is specifying the authentication password that Doppler
 clients need to use to connect to Cirrus.
 We recommend you change this and use a
 better password.

-_While not recommended, you can force Cirrus to not need a password, however this_
+> While not recommended, you can force Cirrus to not need a password, however this
-_can allow anyone to connect and gives them the ability to control your Bolts and_
+> can allow anyone to connect and gives them the ability to control your Bolts and
-_Listeners!_
+> Listeners!

 Once cirrus is online, run the following command in your previous terminal (the
-one not running Cirrus).
+one not running Cirrus):

 _If you changed the Cirrus bind address or password, make sure to change it in_
 _the command below_